o-t-w/blog/src/content/blog/popovers.md

 description: Dropdowns, menus, tooltips, comboboxes, toasts — the popover HTML attribute will make building a large variety of UI components easier.
 ---

-Dropdowns, menus, tooltips, comboboxes, bottom sheets, toasts — the `popover` attribute will make building a large variety of UI components easier.
-A popover is an overlay displayed on top of the main content of a web page.
-Unlike a dialog, they are always [non-modal](https://hidde.blog/dialog-modal-popover-differences/).
+Dropdowns, menus, tooltips, comboboxes, toasts — the `popover` attribute will make building a large variety of UI components easier.
+Unlike a dialog, a popover is always [non-modal](https://hidde.blog/dialog-modal-popover-differences/) — meaning they don't block interaction with anything else on the page.
 The `popover` attribute can be used on any HTML element, so you have the flexibility to choose whichever element is most appropriate semantically for each particular use case.
 To toggle a popover open and closed, a `button` element needs to include an `invoketarget` attribute with a value that matches the `id` of the popover.

 ```html
 <button invoketarget="foobar">Toggle popover</button>